Sonoran-Software/Sonoran-Store-Docs/events/events-core/README.md

 # Events Core

-`eventsCore` is the required foundation for the Events DLC resources.
+`eventsCore` is the free required foundation package for the Events DLC resources.
 It owns the shared lifecycle:

 * provider and camera registration;
 * rolling state buffers and event sessions;